April 20, 2025

 During the last major recession, many oil companies faced substantial stock price decreases.
 For instance, a 30% decline in crude oil prices can translate into a steep drop in stock value.
 Sensitivity to oil price fluctuations makes these stocks risky during downturns.

-Investors often see peaks and troughs in energy stocks correlated with market sentiment regarding economic recovery.
+Investors typically see peaks and troughs in energy stocks correlated with market sentiment regarding economic recovery.
 Monitoring stock market news is essential to anticipate these shifts and adjust your investment strategy accordingly.

 Investment Strategies During Downturns